 Preparing Your House for The Market – There is a lot of energy, time and money that go into getting a house ready to sell.
 There are repairs to make, walls to paint and carpets to clean.
 You will want to remove personal belongings and stage the home for selling.
 Whether you work with a professional or do it on your own, you are likely to spend money on new decorative pieces in the house.
 You should also clean up the yard but also consider some new landscaping to bring more curb appeal to the property.

-Inspections – While it certainly isn’t required, more and more sellers are paying to have their home’s inspected before listing them.
+Inspections – This is an important selling cost to factor in.
+While it certainly isn’t required, more and more sellers are paying to have their home’s inspected before listing them.
 This will cost approximately $200 and up.
 By doing an inspection before you list, you will be able to address any issues with the home before thy pop up in your buyer’s inspection.
 This will also give you negotiating power during the selling process.

 Storage and Moving – While moving isn’t technically a selling cost, it is a large expense you will have to make once the house closes (if you haven’t done so already.)
 Whether you hire movers or do it yourself, moving can get expensive!
 How far are you going?
 Will you need a truck?
 Or pizza to bride your friends?
 You will also want to consider storage costs if you are living in the home while waiting for it to sell.
 Packing up unnecessary items ahead of time will make the house look nicer and give you an edge when it’s time to move.